 - Exemplary social skills, a quick-thinking and empathetic nature, and the ability to maintain calm during emergency situations

 Students interested in nursing will be admitted to the University of Arkansas as pre-nursing majors.
 Admission to the Eleanor Mann School of Nursing requires an application in addition to the application to the University of Arkansas.
 Admission is competitive.

 All prerequisite coursework for a fall admission into the Professional Program of Study in Nursing must be completed by the end of the preceding spring semester with the exception of the three pre-nursing courses NURS 2012, NURS 2022, NURS 2032, which may be taken in the summer session prior to entering the program of study in the fall.
 All coursework for spring admission must be completed by the end of the preceding fall semester prior to entering the Professional Program of Study in Nursing (B.S.N.
 Admission Policy).
 Students who are conditionally accepted into the nursing program must maintain a GPA that is at or above the cut-off GPA within the accepted cohort.

-The Generic application cycles for the Eleanor Mann School of Nursing are as follows:
+The General B.S.N. application cycles for the Eleanor Mann School of Nursing are as follows: